Banking

 Banking Models

-Banks can be viewed as the sum of two different businesses, the asset business and the fee business, and managed using risk.
+Banks can be viewed as the sum of two different businesses, the asset business and the fee business.

-• Fee Based Business is the part of the business that makes money by colllecting fees.
-This would include whatever fees are collected on deposits, such as minimum balance fees and overdraft fees, and fees associated with its loan orgination and servicing.
+• Fee Based Business is the part of the business that makes money by collecting fees.
+This would include whatever fees are collected on deposits, such as minimum balance fees and overdraft fees, and fees associated with its loan origination and servicing.
+Risk within the fee based business is generally mananged using the same enterprise risk tools as other firms.

 • Asset Based Business is the part of the business that makes money off the spread of its assets income and the interest expense of its liabilities.
-Addresses bank funding.
+Banking Risk is primarily concerned with managing the risks of the asset businees.

 Additional Topics